-- Masks or face coverings are required
+- Masks or face coverings are required for all patrons age 6 and older

 - Library will continue to offer curbside service for those who would like to continue to utilize the service